pequet/obsidian-daily-note-link-manager/README.md

 # Obsidian Daily Note Link Manager

-A script for Obsidian's [CustomJS](https://github.com/saml-dev/obsidian-custom-js) plugin that generates a dynamic header for daily notes, including navigation links, a link to the weekly review, and a list of inbox items captured on the same day.
+A script for Obsidian's [CustomJS](https://github.com/saml-dev/obsidian-custom-js) plugin that generates a dynamic header for Daily Notes, including navigation links, a link to the weekly review, and a list of inbox items captured on the same day.

 ## Purpose
-This script enhances daily notes by creating a dynamic header and a list of related inbox entries.
+This script enhances Daily Notes by creating a dynamic header and a list of related inbox entries.

 - **Navigation Header**:
   - Displays links for "Yesterday" and "Tomorrow" or the full `YYYY-MM-DD` for non-adjacent dates.
   - Includes a link to the corresponding weekly review note (e.g., `[[Weekly Reviews/2025-W30]]`).
-  - The entire header is wrapped in `<<` and `>>` markers.
 - **Inbox Entries**:
-  - Below the header, it lists all notes in the same folder that start with the same `YYYY-MM-DD` prefix as the current daily note.
+  - Below the header, it lists all notes in the same folder that start with the same `YYYY-MM-DD` prefix as the current Daily Note.
   - This is useful for quickly seeing all items captured on a specific day.

-It is designed to be simple and reliable, searching for notes only within the same folder as the current daily note.
+It is designed to be simple and reliable, searching for notes only within the same folder as the current Daily Note, or Daily Notes organized as `YYYY-MM/YYYY-MM-DD.md`.

 ## Prerequisites
 1.  **Obsidian**: You need to have Obsidian installed.